 These examples all follow 3 simple rules:

-to provide that guarantee- If it's possible the view isn't part of the view hierarchy, use
+!needs a guarantee that the view exists, so always usestrongto provide that guarantee- If it's possible the view isn't part of the view hierarchy, use

-and appropriate optional-handling (optional binding/chaining) for safety - If you don't need a view anymore after removing it from the view hierarchy, use
+?and appropriate optional-handling (optional binding/chaining) for safety - If you don't need a view anymore after removing it from the view hierarchy, use

-so it gets removed from memory.
+weakso it gets removed from memory.